Marathwada

-Marathwada ([məɾaːʈʰʋaːɖa]) is a proposed state and geographical region of the Indian state of Maharashtra.
+Marathwada ([məɾaːʈʰʋaːɖa]) is a geographical region of the Indian state of Maharashtra.
 It was formed during the Nizam's rule and was part of the then Hyderabad State.
 The region coincides with the Aurangabad division of Maharashtra.
 It borders the states of Karnataka and Telangana, and it lies to the west of the Vidarbha and east of Uttar Maharashtra regions of Maharashtra.
 The largest city of Marathwada is Aurangabad.
-Its people speak Marathi and Urdu.
+Its people speak Marathi and Deccani Urdu (Hyderabadi Urdu).